 - Can we run through all my asthma medicines to check I’m taking them correctly?

-Transition can be a worrying time for parents and carers.
-You may be concerned about how your child will manage their asthma, and how they’ll cope with moving to a new asthma clinic.
+“Transition can be a worrying time for parents and carers,” says nurse Kathy.
+“You may be concerned about how your child will manage their asthma, and how they’ll cope with moving to a new asthma clinic.

-You might worry about whether they’ll take in what they’re told during appointments.
-And you might find it difficult to feel you’re losing control and are no longer in charge of your child’s healthcare.
+“You may worry about whether they’ll take in what they’re told during appointments.
+And you may find it difficult to feel you’re losing control and are no longer in charge of your child’s healthcare.

-This may be especially hard if your child’s asthma has been difficult to manage and they’ve been in hospital during their childhood.
+“This may be especially hard if your child’s asthma has been difficult to manage and they’ve been in hospital during their childhood.

-It’s natural to have these concerns – but worrying too much may make the transition process more stressful for both you and your child.
-We have some answers to common questions:
+“It’s natural to have these concerns – but worrying too much may make the transition process more stressful for both you and your child.”

 How can I help make the move to adult asthma services easier for my child?